-We then obtained rice unigenes from NCBI (build #65) with the objective of designing the probes.
+We then obtained rice unigenes from the National Center for Biotechnology Information (NCBI) (build #65) with the objective of designing the probes.
 First, we had to establish the subset of these unigenes that belong to chromosome 1.
 We BLASTed the unigenes against the rice genome, and we selected a subset of 2,301 unigenes for which we had high confidence to be located on chromosome 1.
-Then, we computed unique probes using OLIGOSPAWN ^{16, 17}.
-This tool produces 36 nucleotides long probes, each of which matches exactly the unigene it represents and at the same time it does not match (even approximately) to any other
+Then, we computed unique probes using OLIGOSPAWN.
+This tool produces 36-nucleotide-long probes, each of which matches exactly the unigene it represents and at the same time does not match (even approximately) to any other unigene in the dataset.